- やさしい日本語

 - Working with foreign workers

-Foreign workers between the ages of 20 and 60 working in Japan are required to join the National Pension System, and those who work for corporations and sole proprietors with five or more regular workers are required to join the Employees' Pension Insurance until they reach the age of 70 in principle.
+Foreign workers between the ages of 20 and 60 working in Japan are required to enroll in the National Pension, and those who work for corporations and those who work for sole proprietorships with five or more regular workers must also enroll in the Employees' Pension Insurance until they reach the age of 70.

-Therefore, a "lump-sum withdrawal payment" system was created so that foreigners would not lose their pension insurance premiums.
+Therefore, a "lump-sum withdrawal payment" system was created so that foreigners would not lose their pension premiums.

 There are conditions for receiving the lump-sum withdrawal payment.